Lydia Yaako Donkor

 Lydia Yaako Donkor (born 28 October 1974) is a Ghanaian lawyer and police officer.
-She serves as a Commissioner of Police and the Director-General of the Criminal Investigations Department (CID) of the Ghana Police Service.
-Donkor is also Chair of the Police Ladies Football Club and Chairperson of the Safety and Security Committee of the Ghana Football Association (GFA).
+She serves as a Commissioner of Police and the Director-General of the Criminal Investigations Department(CID) of the Ghana Police Service.
+Donkor is also Chair of the Police Ladies Football Club and Chairperson of the Safety and Security Committee of the Ghana Football Association(GFA).

 Early life and education

 Donkor was born on 28 October 1974.
-She attended Wesley Girls' High School, Cape Coast.
+She attended Wesley Girls High School Capecoast.
 She earned a Bachelor of Arts degree in Law and Political Science from the University of Ghana, followed by professional legal training at the Ghana School of Law.
 She later pursued an LL.M. in International and Human Rights Law from the University of Leeds in the United Kingdom.

 Career

 Donkor began her legal career as an associate at Acquah‑Sampson & Associates, engaging in litigation and legal drafting.
 She later worked with the Legal Aid Board in Takoradi, where she handled cases related to gender and child rights.

 She enlisted in the Ghana Police Service in 2003 as a legal officer and rose through the ranks to become the most senior lawyer within the service.
 Her previous roles include: